 Fees are £2,699.00.
 (No VAT payable)

 A deposit of £900 is required upon booking to secure your place and the full fee must be paid in full a minimum of 30 days before the start of the course.
 The full terms and conditions with information regarding deposits and refunds is on the application form.

 If delivered in-person, the fees include a light buffet lunch and refreshments throughout the day.
 The fee does not include overnight stay (or travel), but there are several reasonably priced hotels and B&Bs close by for around £45 per night.

 Fast-track accreditation: An extra £350 is payable if you take the option to fast-track to EMCC accreditation (EIA) in addition to gaining your qualification.
 You can decide to add this – or not – at any point during the programme.
 The price covers the EMCC EIA application, plus a small admin charge for me to process this on your behalf.
 Doing this through your training provider is seamless and is a fraction of the cost of applying post-programme.
 In addition, you will need to become a member of EMCC UK (which also gives you free membership of EMCC Global) which you can obtain at a saving of 25% whist on my course (£99 at time of writing).

-*CORONAVIRUS SAFETY NOTE: Due to covid-19 safety measures, all or some of the 2021 programme workshops may need to be delivered online via Zoom to keep all participants safe, still with breakout rooms, whiteboard etc and a rich, relational experience.
+Due to covid-19 uncertainty remaining around the world, this programme will be delivered online via Zoom to keep all participants safe, still with breakout rooms, whiteboard etc and a rich, relational experience.
 The fee remains the same – additional sessions, elements and support are already provided online.
 Please be prepared for it to all be delivered online.

 Dates & Times